douglasg14b/FAF-Zombies/README.md

 ## What is this?

-An updated version of the old Zombies mod created by Zarechaun.
+An enhanced version of the old Zombies mod created by Zarechaun.

 ### Mechanics